Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Acknowledgments

 \section{Acknowledgments}

+We are grateful to the anonymous Reviewers for their helpful and motivating remarks.
 We thank G. del Monte for useful discussions and help with analysis algorithms.
 This project was funded by the European Union HORIZON-MSCA-2022-Postdoctoral Fellowships under grant agreement no. 101106848, MGELS.
 EZ also acknowledges funding from ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU - PNRR, Missione 4 Componente 2 Investimento 1.4.
 We gratefully acknowledge the CINECA award under the ISCRA initiative, for the availability of high-performance computing resources and support.